crips24/processDvd/README.md

 ### KNOWN ISSUES :

  - crashes when closing dvd-ed window
+ - issue with certain wm with taskbar that snap the window (making it NOT bounce)
  - 10 window limit
  - overall lack of code quality
  - band aid fix that is the 60hz limit